Welcome to RAWS

 This part of the website will provide you with all the information you need to setup and operate under the Registered Automotive Workshop Scheme (RAWS).

 The RAWS allows for the importation and supply of used specialist or enthusiast vehicles to the market in Australia.
 Under this scheme, only a Registered Automotive Workshop can import a used vehicle into Australia.

 A Registered Automotive Workshop is a business that has been approved to import and plate up to 100 used vehicles (per vehicle category), per year.
 Please see the About RAWS page for further information.

-- Left to right steering conversions
+- Left to right hand drive steering conversions

 - Validity of RAWS test evidence

-All other aspects of RAWS audits and inspections shall be conducted in accordance with previous processes.
-Further details can be obtained by contacting the Department on firstname.lastname@example.org.
+All other aspects of RAWS audits and inspections will be conducted in accordance with current processes.

 Please ensure you familiarise yourself with your obligations and requirements relating to these topics.
 Further details can be obtained by contacting the department on email@example.com.